MrOnlineCoder/genioc/README.md

 * `--output | -o <path>` - specify name/path for output container file, *relative* to project directory
 * `project directory` - path to your project with tsconfig.json.
 If not used, it will use current process working directory.

+Run this tool to re-build dependency metadata for your project.
+You can use run this before each build or just use it in watch mode.

+## Circular dependencies

+`genioc` container is capable of resolving circular dependencies automatically, you can [the example](example/circular.ts).
+No additional decorators or wrappers needed.

 ## Author
 Nikita Kogut